The Colosseum in Rome

 The shows taking place in the Colosseum were both of a symbolic and solid nature and created a link between citizens and their leader through common participation at important public events with the not unimportant function of giving the people some fun to distract them from political problems.

-So, what exactly happened inside the Colosseum?
+So, what exactly happened inside the Colosseum in Rome?

 Lots of different shows were put on in the amphitheatre, at different times, following a specific time schedule: in the morning the "Venationes" - fights between exotic animals, or between men and animals.